2022 Oklahoma Sooners baseball team

-The 2022 Oklahoma Sooners baseball team represents the University of Oklahoma during the 2022 NCAA Division I baseball season.
+The 2022 Oklahoma Sooners baseball team represented the University of Oklahoma during the 2022 NCAA Division I baseball season.

-The Sooners play their home games at L. Dale Mitchell Baseball Park as a member of the Big 12 Conference.
-They are led by head coach Skip Johnson, in his 5th season at Oklahoma.
+The Sooners played their home games at L. Dale Mitchell Baseball Park as a member of the Big 12 Conference.
+They were led by head coach Skip Johnson, in his 5th season at Oklahoma.

 Previous season

 The 2021 team finished the season with a 27–28 record and an 11–13 record in the Big 12.
 In the 2021 Big 12 Conference baseball tournament, the fifth-seeded Sooners fell to fourth-seeded Oklahoma State 5–9 and top-seeded Texas 1–4 to end their conference tournament in the First Round.
 The Sooners did not earn an at-large bid to the 2021 NCAA Division I baseball tournament.